frontenddogma/web-development-glossary/manuscript/i.md

 : → Inversion of Control

 iOS
-: A mobile operating system created and developed by Apple Inc., exclusively for its hardware. iOS was first released in 2007.&nbsp;[†](#w-ios) ℹ︎&nbsp;[apple.com/ios](https://www.apple.com/ios/)
+: A mobile operating system created and developed by Apple, exclusively for its hardware. iOS was first released in 2007.&nbsp;[†](#w-ios) ℹ︎&nbsp;[apple.com/ios](https://www.apple.com/ios/)

 IP
 : → Intellectual Property